 Breast Ultrasound is often performed in conjunction with a mammogram.
-Ultrasound can be used to gain information about an area of the breast which is of clinical concern, or to add further information to something detected on a mammogram.
+Ultrasound can be used to gain information about an area of the breast which is of clinical concern or to add further information to something detected on a mammogram.

 Ultrasound is a widely used technology which produces detailed images of the body.

-Ultrasound uses high frequency sound waves (much higher than human ears can hear).
+Ultrasound uses high-frequency sound waves (much higher than human ears can hear).
 These soundwaves are produced by the ultrasound probe (transducer), and the reflected sound waves (echoes) are detected by the probe and used to create an image which is displayed on the monitor of the ultrasound machine.

-The sound energy used is absorbed by the body as heat but there is no noticeable warming effect.
+The sound energy used is absorbed by the body as heat, but there is no noticeable warming effect.
 There are no known harmful effects.

 You may be asked to change into a gown, but you will be covered during your examination except for the area required to be examined.
-You may be asked to lie on a table for the ultrasound examination, usually with the affected side raised on a positioning sponge, and your arm resting on the pillow by your head.
+You may be asked to lie on a table for the ultrasound examination, usually with the affected side raised on a positioning sponge, and your arm will rest on the pillow by your head.
 A layer of gel will be spread over the area to be examined to facilitate good contact as this helps to produce the best possible images.
 The ultrasound transducer is then placed over the area to be investigated.

 Ultrasound examinations are not painful and are generally not invasive.
 However, if you are particularly tender, it may be a little uncomfortable.